 The earthquake data is collected from various agencies such as National Earthquake Information Centre (NEIC), International Seismological Centre, Indian Meteorological Department (IMD), United State Geological Survey (USGS), Northern California Earthquake Data Centre (NCEDC), and GSI.
-The events have been selected from all the mentioned agencies.
-The duplicate events have been deleted and further the magnitude has been homogenized to moment magnitude scale.
 A total of 2325 events have been compiled which are in different magnitude scale such as local magnitude, surface wave magnitude and body wave magnitudes.
-To attain uniformity, all the reported events are converted to moment magnitude (M_w) using relations given by Scordilis (2006) considering worldwide data.
+To attain uniformity, all the reported events are converted to moment magnitude $(M_w)$ using relations given by Scordilis (2006) considering worldwide data.
 Furthermore, declustering algorithm proposed by Gardner and Knopoff (1974), modified by Uhrhammer (1986) was used for the separation of main event from dependent events.
 Out of 2325 events, 54% were noticed as dependent events i.e. 1272 events were documented as main shock for Patna region.
-The complete catalogue contains 454 events having moment magnitude less than 4 and 1127 events with $M_w \ge 4$.
+The complete catalogue contains 454 events having moment magnitude less than 4 and 818 events with $M_w \ge 4$ .
 To develop the seismotectonic map, the linear source map was superimposed with the declustered earthquake events with and given as Figure 1.
 Near to MBT and MCT, earthquake events are densely located (See Figure 1) as compared to other part of seismotectonic map.
 As per Cornell (1968) and Frankel (1995) seismic study area need to be divided based on the seismicity or tectonic provision for calculating the significant hazard value from any potential source.
 Based on the event distribution SSA is divided into Region I (which belongs to MBT and MCT) and Region II.
 These regions were separated using a polygon, as shown in Figure 1; Region I fit in to events inside and Region II belongs to events outside the polygon.
-Region I contained 280 events with M_w 4 to 5, 197 events with M_w 5.1 to 6, 26 events with M_w 6.1 to 7 and 4 events with M_w greater than 7, whereas region II contained a total of 310 significant events viz.
-168 events with M_w 4 to 5, 121 events with M_w 5.1 to 6 and 21 events with M_w 6.1 to 7.
+Region I contained 280 events with $M_w4$ to 5, 197 events with $M_w$ 5.1 to 6, 26 events with $M_w$ 6.1 to 7 and 4 events with $M_w$ greater than 7, whereas region II contained a total of 310 significant events viz.
+168 events with $M_w$ 4 to 5, 121 events with $M_w$ 5.1 to 6 and 21 events with $M_w$ 6.1 to 7.
 Both the regions were separately analysed for the seismic hazard estimation.